Eat, Drink, and Shop in One Place: The Underground Food Complex at Daimaru Shinsaibashi

 Smoking Room Available (Cigarettes OK)

-The floor is entirely non-smoking, but a smoking room is located near the elevators.
-Since the food hall is on B2F, not having to move to another floor is a convenient perk for smokers.
+The floor is entirely non-smoking, but a smoking room is available near the elevators.
+Since the food hall is on the second basement floor, not having to go to a different floor is a welcome convenience for smokers.

-Lunch, Quick Drinks, or Grocery Shopping: A Versatile Food Hall Steps from the Station
+Lunch, a Quick Drink, or Grocery Shopping: A Versatile Food Hall Connected to Shinsaibashi Station

-Restaurants and specialty food shops all on one floor.
-This space where dining and shopping blend seamlessly represents a new kind of department store food destination.
+Restaurants and specialty food shops share a single floor.
+This seamless space where dining and grocery shopping blend together is a new kind of department store basement food destination.

 Drop in solo for Korean fried chicken and a beer.

-Stop by for a quick drink after picking up groceries for dinner.
+Stop for a drink after picking up groceries for dinner.

 The possibilities are up to you.

-The food hall is directly connected to Shinsaibashi Station via an underground walkway, and it stays open until 22:00, so you can visit even later in the evening.
+The food hall is connected to Shinsaibashi Station via an underground passage, and it stays open until 22:00, so you can visit even later in the evening.

-Come eat, drink, and shop at the Shinsaibashi Food Hall.
+Come eat, drink, and shop at Shinsaibashi Food Hall.